The McMorland Family Research Chair in Mechanobiology

 Critical to the growth of the profession and our influence on health policy, CMCC has appointed a Research Chair, Mechanobiology.
-The Chair, Dr. Samuel Howarth, will lead the development of research and scholarship in Spine Mechanobiology with a focus on methods of study for instability, degeneration and subluxation.
+Dr. Samuel Howarth (PhD), the current Chair is leading the development of research and scholarships in Spine Mechanobiology with a focus on methods of study for instability, degeneration and subluxation.
 We are seeking financial support from interested partners, donors and industry to achieve a $3.5 million endowment fund that will ensure consistent funding.

 Your contribution will enable us to: